Why is the first one-on-one meeting with a new employee important?

 Does Spinach AI offer an API?

-Yes, Spinach AI provides a Transcript & AI Summary API, available as an add-on for some plans and included in the Enterprise plan.
-This API enables advanced transcript and summary generation.
-See pricing details.
+Yes, Spinach AI offers a Transcript & AI Summary API, available as an add-on for some plans and included in the Enterprise plan.
+It provides advanced capabilities for generating and managing transcripts and AI-generated summaries.
+(Source: Knowledge Base)

 Who can benefit from using Spinach AI?